Brain protection in arterial hypertension: what we have

 Time codes:

-Evgeniya Viktorovna Ekusheva - Doctor of Medical Sciences, Professor, Head of the Department of Nervous Diseases and Neurorehabilitation of the Academy of Postgraduate Education of the Federal State Budgetary Institution Federal Scientific and Clinical Center of the Federal Medical and Biological Agency of Russia.
+Evgeniya Viktorovna Ekusheva , Doctor of Medical Sciences, Professor, Head of the Department of Nervous System Diseases and Neurorehabilitation at the Academy of Postgraduate Education of the Federal Scientific and Clinical Center of the Federal Medical and Biological Agency of Russia.

 Announcement:

-As part of the cycle "Interdisciplinary Academy.
-Neurology" a round table was held dedicated to current issues of arterial hypertension.
-Experts - Professor Vadim Vitalievich Tyrenko and Professor Evgeniya Viktorovna Ekusheva - analyze the key problem: how arterial hypertension destroys the brain and leads to cognitive impairment.
+As part of the "Interdisciplinary Academy.
+Neurology" series, a roundtable discussion was held on current issues in arterial hypertension.
+Experts—Professor Vadim Vitalyevich Tyrenko and Professor Evgeniya Viktorovna Ekusheva —discussed a key issue: how arterial hypertension damages the brain and leads to cognitive impairment.

 What you will learn from the video: